Book a call

 This article breaks down the essentials, offering insights into how asbestos exposure happens, its risks, and strategies for its safe management and removal.
 Also, it highlights how SafeWorkforce significantly benefits contractors by providing the knowledge and tools to fulfil Health and Safety (H&S) requirements easily.
 Let’s explore how you can stay informed and protected, with SafeWorkforce by your side to lighten the load.

-The Threat of Asbestos:
+The threat of asbestos:

 Although the UK fully banned asbestos in 1999, its presence persists in buildings across various industries.
 There’s a mandatory legal requirement to mitigate the risk of asbestos exposure to workers, contractors, and visitors.